jpedro/jpedro/README.md

   - [`.github/README.md`](https://github.com/jpedro/.github/blob/main/.github/README.md)

-  See how neatily aligned those ^^ files are?
+  See how neatily aligned the lines above are?
 You cannot possibly be a bad person if you neatily align things.